Drexel-UHC/covid_inequities_project/README.md

 This folder includes data presented on the dashboard, including: cumulative rates (by city, by ZCTA, by Race/Ethnicity), trends and inequities.

+## Vaccinations/

+This folder includes COVID-19 Vaccination data presented on the dashboard, including: cumulative vaccination rates (by city, by ZCTA, by Race/Ethnicity) and inequities.

 ## Crosswalks/

 This folder contains Geographic Relationship Files (aka crosswalks) which define the geographic relationship between BCHC cities and various geographic units.